 - What methods are available to combat the underreporting of income?

 - How can I appeal a penalty charge?

 - Do I have to have a cash register machine?

 - There is a number printed on each receipt – is this required?

 - Do retailers always have to give a receipt even if the customer does not want one?

-- Do I have to keep a copy of the receipt in my accounts, or is it enough just to record the transaction itself?
+- Do I have to keep a copy of the receipts for every sale in my books, or is it enough just to record the sales transaction itself in the books?

 - Given the rules about outdoor markets, is it necessary to give receipts in an indoor market or convention centre?
 What if there is a large event with some sales going on outdoors and indoors?
 What if a seller is doing business from an outdoor transportable kiosk?